 Registration is a multi-step process to enroll your child in the Public Schools of Brookline.
 Each student must clear residency, meet Massachusetts Department of Public Health requirements, and complete a guidance appointment to begin attending school.

-New-to-Brookline families may register for the Public Schools of Brookline at anytime for a school year assignment.
-Please register and make an appointment with the Office of Student Affairs as soon as you are able to provide adequate proof of your residency and occupancy.
+New-to-Brookline families may register for the Public Schools of Brookline at any time for a school year assignment.
+Please register and make an appointment with the Office of Registration and Enrollment as soon as you are able to provide adequate proof of your residency and occupancy.
 If you live in a buffer zone, we will make an assignment as soon as possible after your registration appointment.
-If you are moving over the summer, registration will not be complete until the schools re-open in late August.
+If you are moving over the summer, registration will not be complete until the schools reopen in late August.

 Any family that wishes to register their student for school must first meet our residency requirements.